OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/importing-typescript-definitions.md

-## I have a JavaScript library that needs a <div> or another DOM element in order to render stuff.
-How can I obtain it?
+## "I have a JavaScript library that needs a &lt;div&gt; or another DOM element in order to render stuff.
+How can I obtain it?"

 You can use the method [CHSTML5.Interop.GetDiv(FrameworkElement)](call-javascript-from-csharp.html#interopgetdivframeworkelement-fe) in order to get the DIV associated to a XAML element.
 For this method to succeed, the XAML element must be in the Visual Tree.
 To ensure that it is in the Visual Tree, you can read the [IsLoaded](call-javascript-from-csharp.html#frameworkelementisloaded) property, or you can place your code in the "Loaded" event handler.
 This approach works best with simple XAML elements, such as Border or Canvas.

-Alternatively, you can use the [HtmlPresenter control](How-to-use-htmlPresenter.html) to put arbitrary HTML/CSS code in your XAML, and then read the ".DomElement" property of the HtmlPresenter control to get a reference to the instantiated DOM element in order to pass it to the JavaScript library.
+Alternatively, you can use the [HtmlPresenter control](html-presenter.md) to put arbitrary HTML/CSS code in your XAML, and then read the ".DomElement" property of the HtmlPresenter control to get a reference to the instantiated DOM element in order to pass it to the JavaScript library.